Aakash-Lobo/MOS/README.md

 # Game Inventory

 Welcome to the Web Browser-based Game Inventory repository!
 A list of games can be found on the website.
-There are exactly 34 games in total, with games of various genres ranging from  old school text adventures, educational games, 8-bit platform games, browser-based games, indie games, GameJam projects, add-ons/maps/hacks/plugins for commercial games, libraries, frameworks, engines, you name it.
+There are exactly 34 games in total, with games of various genres ranging from  old school retro games, educational games, 8-bit platform games, browser-based games, indie games, GameJam projects, add-ons/maps/hacks/plugins for commercial games, libraries, frameworks, engines, you name it.

 ### Index